-Silver Plan Rates Are Still High and Rising in Some States
+Silver Plan Rates Are Still High and Vary From County to County

-Premium subsidies can be used on any metal level, but here are a couple of real examples (based on 2018 subsidy calculations) of how increased premium subsidies (due to silver premium hikes) could mean $0 premium or low-premium bronze plans for those who qualify.
+Premium subsidies can be used on any metal level, but here are a couple of real examples (based 2021 subsidy calculations) of how increased premium subsidies (due to the American Rescue Plan) could mean $0 premium or low-premium silver plans for those who qualify.
 Remember: Premium subsidies will vary, depending on the area where you live.*

-- Sandra is a single 40-year-old preschool teacher in Kansas City, MO, who will make an estimated $30,150 in 2018.
-Her premium subsidy would be $314 per month, which would pay for all but $9 per month for a bronze plan.
-So, she can have health insurance coverage for less than $10 per month because her premium subsidy covers most of the cost of that bronze plan.
+- Sandra is a single 40-year-old preschool teacher in La Crosse, KS, who will make an estimated $30,150 in 2021.
+Her premium subsidy would be $380 per month, which would pay for all but $87 per month for a silver plan.
+She could also enroll in a bronze plan for $0 per month.
+Without this financial help, her silver plan would cost $467 per month.7

-- Sam is a married freelance graphic artist with two kids ages 10 and 12 living in Nashville.
-He’s 40, and the family makes $50,000 per year.
-The premium subsidy for his family is $1,594 per month.
-Bronze plans for him start at $1,123, which means he can in enroll in a bronze plan for $0.
+- Sam is a married freelance graphic artist with two kids (aged 10 and 12) living in Dallas.
+He’s 40, and the family makes $55,000 per year.
+The premium subsidy for his family is $727 per month, which means he can enroll in a silver plan for $189 per month, or a bronze plan for $0 per month.
 The entire family can be covered without paying anything for the premium.
-In short, Sam qualifies for free health insurance.
+In short, Sam qualifies for free healthcare insurance.8

 How premium subsidies are decided